MarjoKun/Senopi/README.md

 - Backend communication to get list of connected devices and available content,
 - Downloading and storing videos,
 - Clearing device from unused content,
+- Application on VR headset works on Kiosk Mode

 <h2>My role in the project:</h2>